 Before an interview, you probably spend a lot of time (and money) picking out the perfect outfit.
 You want to look the part—poised, confident, and professional.
-How people see you when you stand before them is important, but what about how people see you when you don’t see them?
-When people search for you online, read your comments, or view your Facebook page, what are you revealing or telling them?
+How people see you when you meet in person is important, but what about your digital image?
+When people search for you online and view your social media accounts, what are you showing them?
 More than you might imagine.

-Do admissions committees and employers really look at applicants’ pages and posts?
+Do admissions committees and employers really look at applicants’ social media accounts?

 Some do search for applicants online.
 According to Scott M. Rodgers, MD, associate dean for medical student affairs at Vanderbilt University School of Medicine, “Every student should assume that admissions committees DO look up applicants online and sometimes come across information about people that can either hurt or help a candidate.”